What can we recycle?

 The clothing is then shipped to Africa where it is sold.
 If you have any unwanted clothes, shoes, handbags, towels, bed linen, even curtains, please call +44 1624 435779 to arrange for them to be collected.

 Televisions and PC Monitors

 Recycling schemes at each of the four Civic Amenity Sites have been expanded to include household electrical items (which are classified as hazardous electrical waste for disposal purposes.).
-There a small charge associated with recycling these items which is £6 for PC Monitors and £8 for Televisions.
+There's a small charge associated with recycling these items.

 The amount of goods recycled each year helps us to understand how much household electrical waste we are producing on the Island, which in turn informs our future waste strategy.